That’s right, you didn’t misread; here we have one thousand random and interesting facts about literally everything you could think of!

 Employees at MillerCoors get three free cases of beer each month, in addition to having access to beer and cider on location after a work day.

-Steven Spielberg was executive producer of The Animaniacs.
+Steven Spielberg was the executive producer of The Animaniacs.

 Kanye West’s song “Hey Mama” was dedicated to his mother, who died in 2007 after complications with plastic surgery.